daniel-farkas-dev/daniel-farkas-dev.github.io/sandbox/README.md

 As long as the device is connected to internet the program will work.

 ### Feedback
 Feedback would be greatly appreciated.
-Send all questions and comments at
+Leave all questions and comments at https://github.com/daniel-farkas-dev/daniel-farkas-dev.github.io/issues.